 Handrails:

-If your stair is walled off on both sides, you may opt for a simple straight timber handrail the length of each flight.
-If you have timber treads on your stair, most people will choose to match the handrail timber accordingly or alternatively they might opt for a modern stainless steel look handrail instead.
+If your stair case has walls on both sides, a simple straight timber handrail the length of each flight may be optimal.
+If you have timber treads on your stair, you may choose to match the handrail timber accordingly, or alternatively, opt for a modern stainless steel look handrail instead.

 Timber Handrails: